 We would suggest that you practice this example which is explained above.
 If you’re willing to enter in DevOps domain or up-skill yourself with this domain, then you must go with DevOps Certification Training which will help you understand the most important tools and frameworks that you must learn and practice to become a successful and a productive team member at your workplace.

 All of you working in the software industry must have heard of this term called “Ansible”, but why there’s so much hype for this term?
 How much you know about Ansible?
 Is it a tool or a framework or simply a practice?
-Look at this video tutorial on Ansible and DevOps Tools! [videothumb class="col-md-12" id="JHoy3lDZOfY" alt="DevOps Tutorial" title="DevOps Tutorial"] Read More
+In this tutorial on Ansible, we will “Unsurprisingly” dive into the main concepts of Ansible, we will understand Read More

 With the advancement in DevOps, the use cases and applications of puppet has also increased.
 Puppet is one of the earliest configuration management tools that came into play and hence has gained a huge community of supporters and users.
 Puppet is a powerful tool when it comes to deploying, configuring, managing and maintaining a machine or a system.
 Watch Read More